VaishnaviHire/vaishnavihire.github.io/_recipes/tweetanlyzr.md

     - Viral: Metric to determine if the user is viral (popular) in the domain
     - Associated Tags: List of tags used by the user in the given domain
 5. The user can use this knowledge to improve their systems and products without compromising end user data.
+6. The source code can be found at [Github Link](https://github.com/VaishnaviHire/OthelloAI)

 ## Technologies Used